Last Updated on January 17, 2023

-Instead of adorable meeple people, dice substitute in for your workers.
+Instead of adorable meeple people, dice substitute for your workers.

 Avalon Hill made a space game?
 I’m in, I’m totally in!

-Players compete in total war-like fashion to dominate the battlefield and crush their opponents.
+Players compete in a total war-like fashion to dominate the battlefield and crush their opponents.

 Eminent Domain is a space game, blah blah I’ve said that a thousand times already.